sjmiller8182/BeerAnalysis/CodeBook.md

 #### Generated Columns in `merged_data`

-`ShortStyle`: computed by extracting the most relevant string from style.
+* `ShortStyle`: computed by extracting the most relevant string from style.
 Since this column is computed from `Style` it will have the same missingness structure as `Style`.
+* `region`: used to map `merged_data` to the U.S. map data for heat map plotting.
+Generated using [`Abbreviations.csv`](https://github.com/KThompson0308/beeranalysis/blob/master/analysis/data/Abbreviations.csv).

 #### Merge Strategy